haesleinhuepf/devbio-napari/README.md

 You can install `devbio-napari` via conda.
 If you have never used conda before, please [read this guide first](https://biapol.github.io/blog/johannes_mueller/anaconda_getting_started/).

-    conda create --name devbio-napari-env python=3.9 devbio-napari -c conda-forge conda activate devbio-napari-env
+    conda create --name devbio-napari-env python=3.9 devbio-napari -c conda-forge

+This will take a while.
+Afterwards, activate the environment like this:

+    conda activate devbio-napari-env

 Mac-users please also install this: